 Athleisure has become mainstream, and lends itself well to a Sporty Chic aesthetic.
 These pants are available in Regular, Tall and Petite sizes.
 Throw on a cable-knit sweater and utility jacket for running errands.
 (Or a pair of snow boots and a puffer coat if it’s frigid where you are now.)

-If the side stripes are just a bridge too far for you, here’s a sleek jogger style pant, available in olive and black.
+Here’s a linen jogger style pant, available in Calla Lily, Chambray Blue and black.
 Love the zipped pockets.
 This has travel wardrobe potential!

 The drawstring waist gives this style a more casual vibe, but paired with more fitted and/or structured pieces it could easily be street-ready.